 - Extended Maternity/Paternity Leave - In “A Woman’s Nation,” Maria Shriver and the Center for American Progress note that women are the primary breadwinners in 4 out of 10 families.
 Furthermore, the first year of a baby’s life is critical for developing early attachments.
 Understandably, paternity leave has become even more crucial in the quest for work-life balance.

-Does this mean that you need to start offering all of these benefits in order to retain your current staff?
+Does this mean that you need to start offering all of these benefits in order to attract talent or retain your current staff?
 No, these are just a few written policies/plans employers have in place to show their employees how much they care about them.
 For instance, I was working with a small employer who couldn’t necessarily afford larger benefits for their staff.
 But, the employer found other ways to show the staff appreciation.
 For instance, the owners of the company told me that they would often pick up the lunch tab for their staff even if it wasn’t a company outing or lunch.
 This went a long way to show the employees how important they were to the company.